 The height of the new Causeway Bridge over Cat Creek would likely be lower than the existing bridge; this may alter the ability of some recreational vessels to travel the extent of Cat Creek by going under the bridge.
 NASA anticipates that the number of recreational boaters this would affect would be negligible, and the boaters can access both sides of the bridge via alternate routes.
-Periodic maintenance and repairs over the 75-year lifespan of the bridge would not likely result in closures of Cat Creek, although there could be temporary adverse effects to using some of the areas of Cat Creek around the bridge during these activities.
-Impacts are expected to be minor.
+Periodic maintenance and repairs over the 75-year lifespan of the bridge and the lifespan of the utilities would not likely result in closures of Cat Creek, although there could be temporary adverse effects to using some of the areas of Cat Creek around the bridge during these activities.
+Impacts are expected to be minor but long-term.